SAML Single Sign On ( SSO ) into Drupal using CA Identity as IDP

-Drupal SAML CA Identity SSO setup will allow your user to login to your Drupal site using their CA Identity Credentials.
-Drupal SAML module gives the ability to enable SAML Single Sign-On for Drupal.
+Drupal SAML CA Identity SSO ( Single Sign-on ) setup will allow your user to login to your Drupal site using their CA Identity Credentials.
+Drupal SAML module gives the ability to enable SAML Single Sign-on for Drupal.
 This module is compatible with all SAML Identity Providers ( IDP ).
+We provide Drupal SAML Single Sign on - Service Provider module which is compatible with Drupal 7, Drupal 8 and Drupal 9.
 Here we will go through a guide to configure SAML SSO between Drupal and CA Identity Idp.
 By the end of this guide, users from your Identity Provider should be able to login into the

 Follow the steps below to configure CA Identity as IdP